-Furthermore, the Law does not limit the application for operating Free Zones to only foreigners.
+Furthermore, the Law does not limit the application for developing and operating Free Zones to only foreigners.
 Anyone who is interested in operating a Free Zone is free to apply and will be considered, provided they meet the conditions spelled out in the law.

 17. What is the minimum land one requires to develop a Free Zone?

 The law does not set any conditions to the minimum space or land that one requires to operate a Free Zone.
 Section 3.1 of the Act states that the Minister may, on the recommendation of the Authority, by Statutory Instrument, declare any building or area of land in Uganda to be a Free Zone.